 The Greenville Police Department’s Criminal Investigation Division has three Investigative Sections; Crimes Against Persons, Family Crimes, and Property Crimes.
 Each section consists of specialized units that investigate crimes related to their expertise.
 Personnel assigned to the Criminal Investigation Division include sworn detectives and civilian assistants.
-The Investigations Unit is commanded by Captain Howie Thompson and Lt.
-Jason Rampey.
+The Investigations Unit is commanded by Captain Greg Smith and Lt.
+Tim Conroy.

 The primary function of the Criminal Investigation Division is to conduct follow-up investigations of reported crimes.
 These investigations consist of interviewing suspects, victims, and witnesses; analyzing information for validity, reliability, and accuracy; and compiling a comprehensive and factual case file to be presented in court.
 Detectives are selected through a formal process and receive additional investigative training as a result of their assignment.

 The Crimes Against Persons Unit is responsible for the follow-up investigation of the following crimes: homicides, aggravated battery, aggravated assault, sexual battery, robbery, and kidnapping.

 This unit is supervised by one sergeant and has five detectives assigned to investigate these crimes.
 This unit is led by Sergeant Russell Irvin.

 The Family Crimes Unit is responsible for the follow-up investigation of any crimes involving juveniles and aggravated domestic violence cases.

 This unit is supervised by one sergeant and has three detectives assigned to investigate these crimes.
 This unit is led by Sergeant Russell Irvin.